claresudbery/clare-wiki-ably/pages/think/life/places-to-visit.md

 - The Oracle, Liverpool
     - secret speakeasy cocktail bar, they do close-up magic at your table.
 Recommended by George T from MT.
+- Universal Exports, Chicago
+    - secret speakeasy where you have to go through a labyrinth to get into the bar!

 ## Things to do with kids